vilasvarghese/ansible/05playbook/instructions.md

 		curl <ip:80>
 		curl <ip:8080>
 		ansible servers -m yum -a "name=httpd state=absent" -b

+9. This is wip
+	Create user
+		this would fail since pwd is not encrypted.
+That is a check from the module. ansible-playbook createuser.yml

+		This can be done using jinja as follows ansible-playbook newcreateuser.yml  --extra-vars "uusername=vilas upassword=vilas123"
+		ansible-playbook m.yml  --extra-vars "uusername=vilas upassword=vilas123"
 -----------------------------------------------------------------
 cd orchestration
 -----------------------------------------------------------------
-9. Install and start apache
+10. Install and start apache
 		ansible-playbook apache.yaml
 		Now the curl should succeed.
 		curl <ip:80>